chrisgrieser/alfred-workflow-devtools/README.md

 	+ <kbd>⏎</kbd> Open in the browser.
 	+ <kbd>⌥⏎</kbd> Copy URL.
 - Show a menu of some more utilities via the keyword `:alfred`.
 Those include:
-	+ Check for unused files of current workflow, and remove unused uid-png files.
+	+ Check for unused files of current workflow, and remove unused UID `.png` files.
 	+ Restarting Alfred (and Alfred Preferences).
 	+ Updating the Alfred Preferences.app icon to use an icon using the macOS